mystikrider/namaste-react/README.md

     }, [])

-    will be called after comp is rendered
+    will be called after comp is rendered if No dependency array - useEff will be called on every comp render if theres emoty depenedy aarry - will be called only once if depend array have any value/vars = will be called wheenever that value/vars changes

 ## Api call
-    cors policy - not allowing swiggy api calling dfrom locakhost to bypass use, allow cors chrome extension - important
+    cors policy - not allowing swiggy api calling dfrom locakhost to bypass use, allow cors chrome extension - important get rid of cors plugin
+        to bypass cors error
+            corsproxy.io

 ## Shimmer ui or loader - better ui experice user can antcipate,
     as api loads data show fake cards/skeleton resembling UI